Netflix is sitting on a data goldmine — and it's starting to give us a peek

 Chordia pointed to Smart TVs as an example of how the dynamic shifted.

-“Those devices, if they want to work with Netflix, they must agree to the terms,” Concordia said.
+“Those devices, if they want to work with Netflix, they must agree to the terms,” Chordia said.
 “Netflix specifically prohibits all of them from capturing audience data.”

 Just a few years ago, Netflix might not have had the power to dictate those kinds of terms.
 But now it does.